hdavid/VCVRack-Holon.ist/README.md

 - On MacOS Holon.ist automatically detects VCV Rack when Holon.ist Receiver plugin is loaded.
 - Windows requires Bonjour SDK from Apple to be installed: https://developer.apple.com/bonjour/
 - Check that the Bonjour Service is running
 - Run the script `scripts\Holon.ist receiver bonjour.bat`.
-This scrip can be found in the plugin folder `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\` The script publishes Holon.ist Receiver on the network to allow autodiscovery from Holon.ist app.
+This script can be found in the plugin folder `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\` The script publishes Holon.ist Receiver on the network to allow autodiscovery from Holon.ist app.
 - On Linux you need to have Avahi running (it is usually the case), then run the script. `scripts\Holon.ist_receiver_avahi.sh`.
 This publishes Holon.ist Receiver on the network to allow autodiscovery.

 Tips